 Validated crown-stamped measures were available for liquids, with separate measures marked for the use of controlled drugs only.
 A range of clean tablet and capsule counters were present, with a separate triangle clearly marked for cytotoxics.
-All equipment was in good working order and PAT test stickers were visible.
-As described in principle four, the dispensary fridges were very small meaning that the maximum temperature was sometimes outside of the required range.
+All equipment, including the dispensary fridge, was in good working order and PAT test stickers were visible.
+The pharmacy used a Methameasure to dispense methadone mixture.
+This was calibrated daily and flushed with water at the end of each day.
 The pharmacy sinks were clean and in good working order.